The DSP UAD-2 and Native UADx plug-ins have different names. The UADx plug-in title is Neve 1073 Preamp and EQ, and the UAD-2 title is Neve 1073.

 More notably, all of the filter bands (except low cut) can have an effect on the clipping behaviors of the Neve 1073, even when EQL is disengaged.
 Therefore, the EQ values can have a significant effect on the signal when the EQ is "disabled" via the EQL switch.

-If a true bypass is desired, use the OFF position of the Power switch.
+If a true bypass is desired, use the OFF position of the Power switch (Neve 1073) or the OFF position of the Line Gain control (Neve 1073/1073SE Legacy).

 Level